16 BEST perennials for Zone 9 landscaping: sun-loving, LOW MAINTENANCE, COLORFUL flowers or plants that attract hummingbirds & butterflies!

 The only maintenance I really need to do on this Trailing Lantana is occasionally trimming it back to keep it where I want it.
 And, removing a few dead looking branches or brown areas once a year.

-5. Turk’s Cap aka Wax Mallow
+5. Turk’s Cap aka Wax Mallow (Malvaviscus Arboreus)

 Our big Turk’s Cap is a huge draw for the hummingbird’s that nest in our yard.
 We usually have 6 to 8 hummingbird’s going back and forth from their nests to the Turk’s Cap all summer long.